 In 1962, the Mental Hygiene Branch was reconstituted as the Mental Health Authority, under the provisions of the Mental Health Act 1959 (No.6605).

 The Authority was responsible for policy relating to mental health and control of the Mental Hygiene Branch.
 Between 1944 and 1978 the Mental Hygiene Branch/Mental Health Authority greatly increased its services to patients and the public with the establishment of several clinics and children's' facilities.
-It adopted a policy of regionalisation of facilities for the retarded and mentally ill, providing local accommodation in a less institutionalised environment.
+It adopted a policy of regionalisation of facilities for people with mental illness and intellectual disabilities, providing local accommodation in a less institutionalised environment.

 Cite this: http://www.findandconnect.gov.au/guide/vic/E000545